apache/incubator-datalab/USER_GUIDE.md

 ----------------------
 ## Create notebook server <a name="notebook_create"></a>

-To create new analytical environment from “List of Resources” page click on Create new button.
+To create new analytical environment from “List of Resources” page click on "Create new" button.

 “Create analytical tool” popup will show-up.
 Data Scientist can choose a preferable analytical tool to be setup.
 Adding new analytical tools is supported by architecture, so you can expect new templates to show up in upcoming releases.